Markaz, Dubai: Information

 Markaz Dubai is an educational center for those who wish to increase their knowledge of Islamic principles and cultural values, and therefore intends to strengthen the social structure of the community.
 The center provides counselling and support in all areas of family life, including pre-marital and marital counselling, marital contracts, and parenting.
 The center also hosts charitable and social events, such as meetings and blood drives.

-Founding members of the center include: Dr. Hamad Bin Al Shaikh Ahmad Al Shaibani, Director General of Islamic Affairs and Charitable Activities Department in Dubai, Sheikh Abubakr Ahmad, Chancellor of Markaz, Lt.
-Gen. Dhahi Khalfan Tamim, Head of General Security of Dubai, Dr. MAH Azhari Director General of Markaz, Dr. Omar Mohammed Al Khateeb Executive Director of the Islamic Affairs Sector, Dr. Adel Juma Matar, Head of the Islamic Institutions Department, and Mohammad Abdullah Al Haj Al Zarouni, Head of Emirates Red Crescent.
+Founding members of the center include: Dr. Hamad Bin Al Shaikh Ahmad Al Shaibani, Director General of Islamic Affairs and Charitable Activities Department in Dubai, Sheikh Abubakr Ahmad, Founder of Markaz, Lt.
+Gen. Dhahi Khalfan Tamim, Head of General Security of Dubai, Abdul Hakkim Azhari, Managing Director of Markaz Knowledge City, Dr. Omar Mohammed Al Khateeb Executive Director of the Islamic Affairs Sector, Dr. Adel Juma Matar, Head of the Islamic Institutions Department, and Mohammad Abdullah Al Haj Al Zarouni, Head of Emirates Red Crescent.